 Processing by third parties.
 For the most part, personal data collected by the school will remain within the school, and will be processed by appropriate individuals only in accordance with access protocols (i.e. on a 'need to know' basis).
-However, some functions are outsourced including payroll, and Firefly.
+However, some functions are outsourced including My Concern and Firefly.
 In accordance with Data Protection Law, this type of external data processing is always subject to contractual assurances that personal data will be kept securely and used only in accordance with the school's specific directions.

 Data sharing.
-Occasionally, the school - including its governing board - will need to share personal information relating to its community of staff, pupils and parents with third parties, such as:
+Occasionally, the school - including its governing board - will need to share personal information relating to its community of pupils and parents with third parties, such as:

-- appropriate contractors, such as visiting music teachers; - professional advisers (e.g. lawyers, insurers, PR advisers and accountants); - examination boards; - Stage 3 complaints panels, which will include independent panel members; - third parties and their advisers in the event of a possible or actual sale, merger or other restructuring of the school; and - government authorities (e.g. HMRC, DfE, CAFCASS, police, Home Office, a relevant public health / NHS body and / or local authority) and/or appropriate regulatory bodies e.g. the Teaching Regulation Agency, the Independent Schools Inspectorate, the Charity Commissionetc.
+- appropriate contractors, such as visiting music teachers; - professional advisers (e.g. lawyers, insurers, PR advisers and accountants); - · examination boards; - Stage 3 complaints panels, which will include independent panel members; - third parties and their advisers in the unlikely event that those third parties are acquiring or considering acquiring all or part of the School, or we are reconstituting or setting up some form of joint working or partnership arrangement in the unlikely event that those third parties are acquiring or considering acquiring all or part of the School, or we are reconstituting or setting up some form of joint working or partnership arrangement in the UK or abroad; - government authorities (e.g. DfE, CAFCASS, police, Home Office, a relevant public health / NHS body and / or local authority) and/or appropriate regulatory bodies (e.g. the Independent Schools Inspectorate, etc.). - when the school is legally required to do so (by a court order, government body, law enforcement agency or other authority of competent jurisdiction), for example HM Revenue and Customs or police.